 We do not track our research and development expenses on a program-by-program basis.
 Our direct external research and development expenses consist primarily of external costs, such as fees paid to outside consultants, CROs, CMOs and research laboratories in connection with our preclinical development, process development, manufacturing and clinical development activities.
 Our direct research and development expenses also include fees incurred under license, acquisition and option agreements.
 We do not allocate employee costs, costs associated with our discovery efforts, laboratory supplies, and facilities, including depreciation or other indirect costs, to specific programs because these costs are deployed across multiple programs and, as such, are not separately classified.
-We use internal resources primarily to conduct our research and discovery as well as for managing our preclinical development, process development, manufacturing and clinical development activities.
+We use internal resources primarily to conduct our research and discovery as well as for managing our preclinical development, process development, manufacturing and clinical development, process development, manufacturing and clinical development.
 These employees work across multiple programs and, therefore, we do not track their costs by program.

 Research and development activities are central to our business model.
 Product candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.
 As a result, we expect that our research and development expenses will increase substantially over the next several years as we commence our planned clinical trials for BDTX-189, as well as conduct other preclinical and clinical development, including submitting regulatory filings for our other product candidates.
 Historically, many of our research and development activities were conducted pursuant to our services agreement with Ridgeline, a related party, and we have transitioned many of these activities internally as we've increased our internal capacity.
-While the service fee we have historically paid under our Ridgeline Services Agreement has been reduced significantly as a result of this transition, we expect that we will incur increased personnel and overhead costs associated with moving those functions in-house, which we expect will offset that reduction in Ridgeline services fees.
+While the service fee we have historically paid under our Ridgeline Services Agreement has been reduced significantly as a result of this transition, we expect that reduction in Ridgeline services fees.
 In addition, we expect our discovery research efforts and our related personnel costs will increase and, as a result, we expect our research and development expenses, including costs associated with stock-based compensation, will increase above historical levels.
 In addition, we may incur additional expenses related to milestone and royalty payments payable to third parties with whom we may enter into license, acquisition and option agreements to acquire the rights to future product candidates.